 For powerboaters, you have similar considerations for size and use.
 Some boats are better suited for lake use, while others are ocean-going vessels equipped for long distances.
 If you’re choosing a powerboat, decide how far you plan to journey with it and whether you’d like it to be trailerable for over-the-road travel.
 Many powerboats are small and light enough to be launched off their trailers, while others require a crane or lift launching offered by boatyards.

 Maine is perhaps best-known for its lobster-boat style powerboat hulls.
 These boats have handsome lines and traditional aesthetics that capture attention in every port.
-Originally used exclusively for commercial fishing, these boats are versatile enough to be equipped as family-style boats.
+Originally used exclusively for commercial fishing or whale watching california, these boats are versatile enough to be equipped as family-style boats.

 With the popularity of fishing extending across the nation on both lakes and oceans, there are dozens of styles of fishing boats that are practical and attractive.
 If you plan to use your boat extensively for fishing, consider finding one with a livewell and a stable platform for casting.
 Offshore fishermen often prefer to have a flybridge or tuna tower to find their catch in deep waters.